Boolean Compressed Sensing and Noisy Group Testing: Problem setup

 \section{Problem setup}

 Among a population of $N$ items, $K$ unknown items are of interest.
-The collection of these $K$ items represents the defective set.
+The collection of these $K$ items represents the defective set $\cal G$.
 The goal is to construct a pooling design, i.e., a collection of tests, to recover the defective set while reducing the number of required tests.

 The idea is illustrated in Fig. \ref{fig:codes}.
 In this example, the defective set ${\cal G}=\{2\}$, i.e., $K=1$, since only the second item is defective.
-The shown binary valued matrix, represents the measurement matrix (transposed) defining the assignment of items to tests.
+The binary valued matrix shown in Fig. \ref{fig:codes} represents the measurement matrix defining the assignment of items to tests.
 The entry is $1$ if the item is a member of the designated test and $0$ otherwise.
 At the bottom of the figure we highlight the positive tests.
 The outcome of a test is positive if and only if the second item is a member of that test.
 Observing the output for a number of tests $T$, the goal is to recover the defective set $\cal G$.
 While in combinatorial group testing the goal is to find the defective set for the worst-case input, probabilistic group testing requires the average error to be small.
 Both formulations are considered in this paper in subsequent sections.
 We assume that the item-test assignment is generated randomly.
-Before we provide our main result we introduce some notation.
+Before we provide our main result we introduce the notation that will be used throughout the paper.